NaraGreeshmitha/medicalassistant/README.md

 - **Database Integration:** Utilizes MongoDB for storing and retrieving doctor information and patient queries.
 - **Time Slot Selection and Booking:** Users can select a time slot for an appointment with a recommended doctor.
 The system checks the availability of the selected time slot in real-time and, if available, books it for the user.
+- **Generative AI Integration:**  Uses Gemini AI API to generate safety precautions to be taken by user for temporary     relief before patient visits the doctor.

 ## Requirements
 - Python 3.8+